wix/Detox/docs/APIRef.Matchers.md

 ```

 #### `by.label(label)`
-Find an element by accessibilityLabel(iOS) or contentDescription(Android), useful for text fields, buttons.
+Find an element by `accessibilityLabel` on iOS, or by `contentDescription` on Android.

 ```js
 await element(by.label('Welcome'));